lulav/LRS_Documentation/blog/Cannon/index.md

 ```

 The above command will run the `cannon_analytic` simulation 3 times on the Citros cloud.
 By clicking the provided link, you can directly navigate to the *runs* tab on the Citros website, and see your runs in action.

+### Configuring a simulation

+When working online, there are several more ways with which you can configure your simulation.
+Specifically, you can directly set the hardware resources that will be used on the cloud.
+Simply open the `.citros/simulations/simulation_cannon_analytic.json` file (for example), set the values according to your needs:

+    "GPU": 0,
+    "CPU": 2,
+    "MEM": 265,

+**Note:** the `MEM` field denotes the amount of RAM your simulation requires when running on the cloud in *Megabytes*.

+In addition there are several more usefull fields, which are also relevant when working offline:

+    "launch": {
+        "file": "cannon_analytic.launch.py",
+        "package": "scheduler"
+    },
+    "timeout": 64,

+The `launch` field specifies the specific launch file for this simulation and the package it rersides in.
+You may change it according to your needs.

+The `timeout` field, surprisingly enough, sets a timeout (in *seconds*) for each simulation run, after which it will be automatically halted.